balanceiskey/js-tutorship/lesson_004.md

     console.log('Can ship cloak?', shipCanCloak);
     ```

 5. Similar to above, we want to know if our starfighter can shield.
-Write a function, `canShield` that takes as parameters a speed and whether or not a ship can cloak, and then verifies that the provided speed is greater than 6 and that the ship cannot cloak.
+Write a function, `canShield` that takes as a parameter the ship's speed, and then verifies that the provided speed is greater than 6 and that the ship cannot cloak.

     ```js
     // write your function here